JericoinProject/startmasternode/README.md

 - SuperPutty - This allows you to have multiple Putty tabs open in one window, allowing you to easily organize and switch between masternode servers.

 # Troubleshooting
-Output on VPS shows Not capable Masternode: Hot node, waiting for remote activation:
+Output on VPS shows Not capable Masternode: Hot node, waiting for remote activation:<br>
-    - On VPS tip this command: jericoin-cli stop
+    - On VPS tip this command: jericoin-cli stop<br>
-    - Close main Wallet (e.g windows wallet)
+    - Close main Wallet (e.g windows wallet)<br>
-    - On VPS tip: jericoind
+    - On VPS tip: jericoind<br>
-    - Open main Wallet (e.g windows wallet)
+    - Open main Wallet (e.g windows wallet)<br>
-    - Execute Part 3
+    - Execute Part 3<br>